jceminer/cn_gpu_miner/README.md

 * JCE is always faster than the Wolf0-based miners (Stak, Xmrig, Gateless...).
 This is not fair since I can read their code and they cannot read mine, but it's a proof JCE is not a copy-paste of their code.
 * JCE is surprisingly fast on Vega, reaching 2050+ on Vega 64 on CN-v7.
 * JCE is close to SRB and Claymore otherwise, sometimes slightly above, sometimes slightly below.
-* JCE is disappointing on CN-Heavy, but that's the code I optimized the less so far.
 * I got mixed results on HD7800.
 I measured higher hashrate than other miners on my rig, but got opposite comments from some users.
 To be tested.
 * JCE is bad on small 1G cards compared to the legendary Claymore 9.7, but this miner is no longer supported.